-- 1) Streets shall intersect the County road at a horizontal angle as near to 90 degrees as site conditions will permit for a minimum distance of thirty (30) feet from the gutterline, and in no case shall be less than 60 degrees. - 2) The radii of curbs at intersections where either or both roads are in the County Road System shall be set at a minimum of thirty (30) feet unless otherwise recommended by the DRT. - 3) Any vertical curve on a driveway shall be flat enough to prevent the dragging of any vehicle undercarriage. - 4) In cases where a sidewalk approaches a driveway the gradient shall be determined by Federal ADA accessibility guidelines. - 5) The maximum permitted gradients for a street or driveway shall not exceed the following: - a) Slope Toward County Road: A one (1%) percent grade on the tangent for a distance of twenty (20) feet from the right-of-way/easement line and a five (5%) percent grade on the tangent for a distance of thirty (30) feet therefrom.
-The vertical curve shall be a total of fifty (50) feet. - b) Slope Away From County Road: A one (1%) percent grade on the tangent for a distance of twenty (20) feet from the right-of-way/easement line and a maximum five (-5%) grade on the tangent for twenty (20) feet therefrom.
+- Driveways shall intersect the County road at a horizontal angle as near to 90 degrees as site conditions will permit for a minimum distance of thirty (30) feet from the gutterline, and in no case shall be less than 60 degrees unless acceleration and deceleration lanes are provided. - 2) The radii of curbs at intersections where either or both roads are in the County road system shall be set at a minimum of thirty (30) feet unless otherwise determined by the DRT. - When a proposed driveway is to serve any land development providing fifty (50) or more parking spaces, curbing may be swept back as curb returns as in the case of a street intersection.
+Depressed curb shall still be required along the gutter line of the driveway's opening when using this type of design.

+- 4) Any vertical curve on a driveway shall be flat enough to prevent the dragging of any vehicle undercarriage. - 5) In cases where a sidewalk approaches a driveway the gradient shall be determined by Federal ADA accessibility guidelines. - 6) The maximum permitted gradients for driveways shall not exceed the following: - a) Slope Toward County Road: A one (1%) percent grade on the tangent for a distance of twenty (20) feet from the right-of-way/easement line and a five (5%) percent grade on the tangent for a distance of thirty (30) feet therefrom.
+The vertical curve shall be a total of fifty (50) feet. - b) Slope Away From County Road: A one (1%) percent grade on the tangent for a distance of twenty (20) feet from the right-of-way/easement line and a maximum negative five (-5%) grade on the tangent for twenty (20) feet therefrom.
 The vertical curve shall be a total of fifty (50) feet.